Royals vs. Reds Player Props Betting Odds

 MLB Props Today: Kansas City Royals

-- Greinke has made 11 starts of five or more innings in 13 chances this season, and averages 5.1 frames when he pitches.
+- In 13 starts this season, he's earned a quality start in one of them.

-- In 13 appearances this season, he has finished two without allowing an earned run.
+- Lyles has pitched five or more innings in four straight games and will look to extend that streak.

 |Opponent